Zesty Salsa Canning Recipe – Easy Ball Canning Recipe!

 Zesty Salsa Ingredients

-I LOVE the flavor of cilantro!
-This recipe calls for 2 tablespoons of chopped cilantro.
+Cilantro – I LOVE the flavor of cilantro… And this recipe uses 2 tablespoons of chopped cilantro.

-I was surprised that this recipe only called for 1 tablespoon of salt, but it was plenty salty even though this makes 6 entire pints!
+Salt – I was surprised that this recipe only called for 1 tablespoon of salt… But it is plenty salty even though this makes 6 pints!

 More Canning Recipes